se348/A2SV-programming/README.md

   ```
 5. Open a pull request to the main repository.

-## License

-This repository is licensed under the MIT License.
-Feel free to use the code and solutions for personal learning and educational purposes.

 ## Contact
 For any questions or feedback related to the repository or its content, you can reach me at semir2578@gmail.com.
 Happy coding!